Skip to content

 }

-Use createNode to append a new node and createExtra to allocate child lists:
+Use addNode to append a brand-new node and get its index.
+Use addExtra to allocate variable-length child lists for fields typed as IndexRange:

 .{ .numeric_literal = .{ .raw = "42" } },